Career Counseling Services

 The University Bookstore is the official full-service store for the Center City Campus.
 It stocks all required and recommended texts for all courses taught at the campus, as well as an extensive selection of reference titles and electronic media for undergraduate and graduate medical and health sciences education.
 A special-order service for any book in print is available.
 The University Store also carries a full line of medical instruments, lab coats, stationery, school supplies, insignia clothing, giftware, greeting cards, general reading materials, computer software, and accessories.
 Film processing and a college ring ordering service are also available.
 Visa, MasterCard, American Express, Discover, and personal checks are welcome.
 The store is open Monday through Friday, 9 a.m. to 5 p.m.

-Drexel University's Office of Equality and Diversity acts as a resource and advocate for diverse student populations regarding their social and personal inquiries, issues, concerns, and suggestions.
+Drexel University's Office of Equity and Inclusive Culture acts as a resource and advocate for diverse student populations regarding their social and personal inquiries, issues, concerns, and suggestions.
 The office plans and implements a variety of multicultural social and educational programs for the University community and around specific diversity and multicultural celebrations.